Multicultural Students Abroad

 What will you be called when you study abroad?

-This easy-to-read on-line booklet published by Brown University is a collection of quotes by BU students reflecting on their education abroad experiences.
+This easy-to-read on-line booklet published by Brown University is a collection of quotes by BU students reflecting on their Global Opportunities experiences.
 The project addresses issues of diversity in study abroad, including ethnicity, heritage, sexual orientation, religion, minority/majority issues, and physical appearance.

 Yamada International House, 56 E. Union Street, Athens OH 45701 (740) 593-1840